cheyanneshariat/cheyanneshariat.github.io/_pages/about.md

 ![Illustration of Accreting Binary in Triple](/images/CV_Triple.jpg){: .align-center width="1000px"}

-My work lies at the intersection of theory and observation.
+I enjoy working at the intersection of theory and observation.
 On the theoretical side, I model the long-term evolution of binary and triple star systems using detailed simulations and population synthesis frameworks.
 I am equally interested in confronting these models with the real world: testing predictions against observations and letting them inform one another.
 Observationally, I use data from ground- and space-based facilities -- including Gaia, JWST, HST, Palomar, and Keck -- and especially enjoy exploring large-scale surveys.

-I remain broadly interested in various questions in astrophysics, including studying stellar populations in [other galaxies](https://ui.adsabs.harvard.edu/abs/2025arXiv250904555S/abstract), measuring the [ages of stars](https://ui.adsabs.harvard.edu/abs/2025arXiv251008675S/abstract), and (occasionally) [exoplanets](https://ui.adsabs.harvard.edu/abs/2024ApJ...964L..13S/abstract).
+I remain broadly interested in various questions across astrophysics, including studying stellar populations in [other galaxies](https://ui.adsabs.harvard.edu/abs/2025arXiv250904555S/abstract), measuring the [ages of stars](https://ui.adsabs.harvard.edu/abs/2025arXiv251008675S/abstract), and (occasionally) studying [exoplanets](https://ui.adsabs.harvard.edu/abs/2024ApJ...964L..13S/abstract).

 Outside of astronomy, I spend most of my time playing basketball, tennis, skateboarding, and generally being outside.